 The Throwing Down Phase

-This is when shit gets real.
-This is where you have to put up. (or throw down.
+Shit gets real.
+This is where you have to put up.
+(Or throw down.
 Whatever.)

 - Authors need to have most of their rough draft done, and then it’s time to get matched up with an artist.

-- Announcements about when and how to submit will come through the communication system with details on the forum.
+- Announcements about when and how to submit will be posted on the Fixer forum.

 The Collaboration Phase